 Dr. Jason K. Wallace is a higher education researcher and practitioner.
 As a critical qualitative scholar, his research centers on issues of equity and inclusion in higher education investigating the systemic and institutional forms of oppression that impact students who hold minoritized identities.
-Specifically, Dr. Wallace's scholarship addresses three major research strands: 1) equity and justice for Black students and professionals in higher education, 2) first-generation student experiences through a critical race and asset-based lens and, 3) the use of culturally-relevant qualitative research methods in higher education inquiry.
-Having presented over thirty peer-reviewed conference presentations at international, national, and regional conferences, Dr. Wallace seeks to educate higher education scholars and practitioners about the inimitable experiences of minoritized students at historically white institutions.
+Specifically, Dr. Wallace's scholarship addresses three major research strands: 1) equity and justice for Black students and professionals in higher education, 2) first-generation student experiences through a critical race and asset-based lens, and 3) the use of culturally relevant qualitative research methods in higher education inquiry.
+Having presented over 50 peer-reviewed conference presentations at international, national, and regional conferences, Dr. Wallace seeks to educate higher education scholars and practitioners about the inimitable experiences of minoritized students at historically white institutions.

 Dr. Wallace holds a bachelor’s degree in Advertising and Public Relations and a master’s degree in Educational Administration from Texas Christian University in Fort Worth, Texas - his hometown.
 He received a Ph.D. in Education with an emphasis in College Student Affairs Administration and a graduate certificate in Interdisciplinary Qualitative Studies from the Mary Frances Early College of Education at the University of Georgia.
-In his free time, Dr. Wallace enjoys connecting with family and friends, attending music festivals, watching reality television, and playing with his dog, Cornell.
+In his free time, Dr. Wallace enjoys connecting with family and friends, attending concerts and music festivals, watching reality television, and playing video games.